Just a Step from Heaven

 "Just a Step from Heaven" is a song by British girl group Eternal, released as the third single from their debut album, Always & Forever (1993).
-Released on 18 April 1994, the single entered at number 12 on the UK Singles Chart on 24 April and climbed to its peak of number eight three weeks later.
-The single spent 11 weeks on the UK Singles Chart.
+Released on 18 April 1994 by EMI and 1st Avenue, the single was well received by music critics, entering at number 12 on the UK Singles Chart on 24 April.
+It climbed to its peak of number eight three weeks later and spent a total of 11 weeks on the UK Singles Chart.
 It also reached the top 30 in Ireland and New Zealand and experienced minimal success in North America.
+The song was written by Wayne Cohen and Sheppard Solomon, and produced by Dennis Charles and Ronnie Wilson.
+Its accompanying music video was directed by Matthew Rolston.

 Critical reception

 Jon O'Brien from AllMusic complimented the song as an example of "perfect R&B-infused pop".
-Larry Flick from Billboard magazine wrote, "A glowing moment from the noteworthy Always & Forever album, this midtempo jam chugs along with rich harmonies, a diva-driven lead vocal, and an arrangement that pads a hip-hop foundation with sweet retro-soul nuances and a killer chorus.
+Upon the release, Larry Flick from Billboard magazine wrote, "A glowing moment from the noteworthy Always & Forever album, this midtempo jam chugs along with rich harmonies, a diva-driven lead vocal, and an arrangement that pads a hip-hop foundation with sweet retro-soul nuances and a killer chorus.
 Juicy."
+The Stud Brothers from Melody Maker praised the song as "glorious", adding, "With that song and that video, Eternal — a band hitherto known for ersatz soul and the mildest of swingbeat — prove that Brit R&B can be as exhilarating and stylish as its American counterpart."

-Mark Frith from Smash Hits gave it five out of five and named it Best New Sngle, commenting, "At first I wasn't very sure about this.
-Not as sultry and soully as "Stay", missing the great infectious pop energy of "Save Our Love".
+Sam Steele from NME remarked, "An innocuous uptempo luurve ballard, 'Just a Step...' drapes its perfect soul curves over some barely audible hip-hop scratching, swells into one of those swoonsome string laden choruses and generally sounds stunning in a superfluous supermodel kind of way."
+Mark Frith from Smash Hits gave it a top score of five out of five and named it Best New Single, commenting, "At first I wasn't very sure about this.
+Not as sultry and soully as 'Stay', missing the great infectious pop energy of 'Save Our Love'.
 After listen number five it strikes you — this has the best of both and is the pick of the bunch.
-Sassy, well-sung and a little bit funky, "Just a Step from Heaven" is another big hit.
-And the video, directed by the person behind the Salt N Pepa/ En Vogue "Whatta Man" promo, is meant to be a little special too.
+Sassy, well-sung and a little bit funky, 'Just a Step from Heaven' is another big hit.
+And the video, directed by the person behind the Salt N Pepa/En Vogue 'Whatta Man' promo, is meant to be a little special too.
 We've probably lost them to America but Eternal are a jewel well worth keeping."